AlexandrSokolov/java_language/collections/queues/faq.queues.md

 If one or more elements has an expired delay time, the one with the longest-expired delay time will be at the head of the queue.

-### `Queue` implementation that is thread-safe but without blocking facility

-`ConcurrentLinkedQueue` - an unbounded, thread-safe, FIFO-ordered queue.

 ### You want to exchange information between a producer and a consumer.
 What options are available?